Data handling with Pandas![link image 69](/icons/link.svg)

 Now it can be seen that an ndarray

-has been created where all the data is of type float
+has been created where all the data are of type float

-One of the greatest strengths of Pandas is its ability to read data from files, so it is not necessary to create a DataFrame
+One of the greatest strengths of Pandas is being able to read data from files, so it's not necessary to create a DataFrame

-with the data to be processed, but rather it can be read from a file
+with the data you want to process; instead, it can be read from a file.

-s can be created from external files, DataFrame
+s from external files, you can also save DataFrame

-s can also be saved to files, allowing you to create your own dataset, configure it as you wish, and save it to a file for later use.
+s to files, so you can create your own dataset, configure it the way you want, and save it to a file to use it later.

 11. Indexing in DataFrames![link image 107](/icons/link.svg)

-There are many ways to index in DataFrame
+There are many ways to index into DataFrame

 fechas = pd.date_range('1/1/2000', periods=8)